-This publication is for skill level 1 and 2 soldiers holding Military Occupational Specialty (MOS) 42R9G and for trainers and first-line supervisors.
-It contains standardized training objectives, in the form of task summaries, to train and evaluate soldiers on critical tasks that support unit missions during wartime.
-Trainers and first-line supervisors should ensure soldiers holding MOS 42R9G skill levels 1 and 2 have access to this publication.
-It should be made available in the soldier's work area, unit learning center, and unit libraries.
-All task requirements will be applicable to piccolo at the same skill level.
+This publication is for skill level 1 and 2 Soldiers holding Military Occupational Specialty (MOS) 42R9J and for trainers and first-line supervisors.
+It contains standardized training objectives, in the form of task summaries, to train and evaluate Soldiers on critical tasks that support unit missions during wartime.
+Trainers and first-line supervisors should ensure Soldiers holding MOS 42R9J skill levels 1 and 2 have access to this publication.
+It should be made available in the Soldier's work area, unit learning center, and unit libraries.

-This manual applies to bands of the Active Army, and the Army National Guard/Army National Guard of the United States, and the United States Army Reserve, unless otherwise stated.
+This manual applies to the Active Army, the Army National Guard/Army National Guard of the United States, and the United States Army Reserve unless otherwise stated.

-The proponent of this publication is the United States Army Training and Doctrine Command.
+The proponent of this publication is U.S. Army Training and Doctrine Command (TRADOC).
 Users of this publication are encouraged to recommend changes and submit comments for its improvement.
 Comments should be keyed to specific page, paragraph, and line of the text in which the change is recommended.
 Provide reasons for each comment to ensure understanding and complete evaluation.
 Send comments and recommendations on DA Form 2028 (Recommended Changes to Publications and Blank Forms) directly to Commandant, U.S. Army Element, School of Music, ATTN: ATSG-SM-TD, Norfolk, VA 23521-2617.